lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/tracepoint-provider.md

 #include <lttng/tracepoint.h>
 ~~~

-This will also allow the application to use the `tracepoint()` macro.
+This also allows the application to use the `tracepoint()` macro.

 Next is a list of `TRACEPOINT_EVENT()` macro calls which create the
 actual tracepoint definitions.
-We will skip this for the moment and
+We skip this for the moment and
 come back to how to use `TRACEPOINT_EVENT()`
 [in a later section](#doc-defining-tracepoints).
 Just pay attention to
 the first argument: it's always the name of the tracepoint provider